tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_2.md

 My hands trembled.
 Knox sniffed around as I sat on the hood of the car, gazing down at a suburban sprawl.
 Homes filled with families like the one I’d lost.
 I broke down, cupping my head, as tears spilled between my fingers.

-The voice hissed from the rafters of my mind, *“…five daysss left…”*
+The voice crowed again from the rafters of my mind, *“…five daysss left…”*

-*“Who are you?
-Why are you here?!”
-I asked.*

-*“Travelersss… here to consssume…”*

-*“Consume what?
-Raw meat?”*
+“FIVE DAYS LEFT TO WHAT?!"
+I shouted.

+*“Consssume…”*

+The word jabbed like a blade.

-*“…and dessstroy.”*
+*“…and burn.”*

-*My blood ran cold.*
+My blood ran cold.

-*“Destroy?”*

-*“Thisss planet.”*
+“Burn what?”

+*“Everything.”*

 My flesh crinkled as it spoke the words with the frigid indifference of fact.

-*“In five days?
-How?”*

-*“Burn.
-It.
-All.”*

-I laughed at the sheer lunacy of it all.
+I tried to make light of the sheer lunacy of it all.

-*“Man, you’re just a hungry-ass space pimple.
-There’s no way you can possibly—”*
+“Man, you’re just a hungry-ass space pimple.
+There’s no way you can possibly—”

-*“You will witnesss four terrorsss firssst.”*
+*“Four terrorsss firssst...”*

-My laughter died as it laid out four omens to come… promises of its power… each dotted with a slithering drawl.
+My nervous laughter died as it laid out four omens to come… promises of its power… each dotted with a slithering drawl.

-*“The sssentry…*

-*…the masksss…*

-*…the ssshadowsss…*

-*…and you ssshall sssee the light.*
+*“…sssentry…*

+*…masksss…*

+*…ssshadowsss…*

+*…sssee the light."*

 Twenty minutes later, I was sprinting out of a Mega-Mart, arms full of stolen gin, gauze, X-Acto knives, and peroxide.
 A heavyset security guard gave chase but couldn’t keep up.
 He hunched over, shaking a fist, as I sped off in the car.